-Understanding Neurofibromatosis: Symptoms, Causes, Diagnosis, and Treatment
+Understanding Rectal Prolapse: Causes, Symptoms, and Treatment Options

 While it's natural to want direct access to your PCP at all times, the reality is that doctors have limited time and often work with a team of healthcare professionals.
 When choosing a doctor, ask about their support staff and who you should follow up with for various concerns.
 A well-organized office should have a triage system in place, ensuring that non-urgent matters receive a response within 24 hours.
 Additionally, pay attention to the doctor's communication style during your initial visit.
 Do they take the time to listen to your concerns and explain things in a way you can understand?